 To be honest, I don’t care as much about representation as I once did.
 Maybe other nonbinary people feel differently, and that’s fine!
 But it’s not a crucial factor to me.
 In the middle of writing this, Hasbro announced that they were going to put gender neutral branding on their ‘Potato Head’ toys.
 When I think about this, and when I think about stuff like Call of Duty having a nonbinary option, I don’t feel anything.
 It’s cool that my existence is acknowledged, but… what does that actually do for me?
 Why should the approval of brands matter to me?

 If Coca-Cola has some twenty-something intern tweet “trans rights” from their brand account, it doesn’t undo them funding Colombian death squads.
-When it comes to any brand worth millions or billions, there’s always an element of shady bullshit and exploitation.
+When it comes to any brand worth millions or billions, there’s often an element of shady bullshit and exploitation.
 It’s difficult NOT to consume products owned by massive brands these days, but less difficult to recognise that they don’t actually care about you.
 Woke branding is an easy way to generate profits.
 That’s all there is to it.

 There’s also the dangers of bad representation.
 The Oscars have a long standing love affair with middlebrow racial commentary.
 1989 saw Driving Miss Daisy win an Oscar over Spike Lee’s Do The Right Thing.
 It’s not surprising that a historical drama with a white protagonist who’s One Of The Good Ones won out over a film that confronted racism as an actual contemporary issue.